 - Take a walk around your neighborhood.
 Explore streets you’ve never visited and greet neighbors when your paths cross.

-- Plan a physically distanced scavenger hunt with friends.
+- Plan a scavenger hunt with friends.

 - Visit and support local businesses, if possible.